 - Preheat oven to 350 degrees.

-- Cream shortening and sugar with electric mixer.
+- Cream shortening and sugar together with electric mixer (until light and fluffy).

-- Mash bananas until there are no lumps and add to shortening and sugar mixture.
+- Mash bananas with a fork and mix into shortening and sugar mixture.

 - Add eggs, one at a time, beating after each addition.